 1. Equifax Credit Report

-Multiple reviewers have reported that Chase pulled their Equifax credit report.
-It is common when applying for a credit card or any loan for that matter that one or two reports are evaluated rather than all three (Equifax, TransUnion, Experian).
-Not all lenders report to all three bureaus, and therefore each report may contain different information.
-Of course this isn’t a rule and you can ask each lender exactly which report they look at, but if you have a charge-off or any other such derogatory mark on your Equifax report, it could pose a problem when applying for this particular card.
+Why does the specific bureau matter?
+Because your three reports could each hold information the other two lack, and your credit scores can vary based on the credit report data used.
+Of course, this isn’t a rule and you can ask each lender exactly which report they look at, but if you have a charge-off or any other such derogatory mark on your Equifax report, it could pose a problem when applying for this particular card.

 2. Total Open Credit Cards

 “I have three cards from Chase: Freedom, Amazon, Southwest, with a total credit of $37,500.
 I pay off the balances every month, and my CK score is 790+.
-With some upcoming dental work and insurance expenses totaling about $5,000, I applied for the Chase Sapphire card on 6/1/16 to take advantage of the sign up $500 bonus.
-Received a letter from Chase on 6/6/16 turning me down because I have too many cards (10) opened during the last 2 years.” – Credit Karma Review
+With some upcoming dental work and insurance expenses totaling about $5,000, I applied for the Chase Sapphire card to take advantage of the signup bonus.
+Received a letter from Chase turning me down because I have too many cards (10) opened during the last 2 years.” – Credit Karma Review

 3. Credit Utilization